Human Papillomavirus (HPV) Guide

 About HPV

-Around 90% of Australians will get Human Papilloma Virus (HPV) at some point in their lives.
-HPV is named by the warts (papillomas) some HPV types can cause.[1]
-Some other HPV types can lead to cancer.
-These cancers include cervical cancer in women, and cancers of the genital area, anus, mouth and throat in men and women.[2]
+Around 90% of Australians will get human papillomavirus (HPV) at some point in their lives.[1]
+HPV can cause genital warts in some people, and different types of HPV can cause cell changes that can lead to cancers.[2]
+These include cancers of the cervix, genital area, anus, mouth, and throat.[3]

 -----------